wither/obsidian-notes/05-Boxes/HTB/EscapeTwo.md

 MSSQL       10.10.11.51     1433   DC01             [+] File has been uploaded on the remote machine
 ```

-I used the `-c all` flag to collect everything that it c
+I used the `-c all` flag to collect everything that it can.
 ```powershell
 pwd
 C:\users\public